haddocking/haddocking.github.io/README.md

 To run the web site locally, e.g. to preview changes before pushing to the repository issue the following command:
     bundle exec jekyll serve

+##### We can now make a new post simply by typing, in the main folder of the site:

+python _utilities/create_new_article.py 'A Random Post'